PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ---

-#### Exit the shell and 'screen' utility
+#### Exiting the shell and the 'screen' utility

 ``logout`` or Ctrl-d (if you don't want Ctrl-d to quit, set ``export IGNOREEOF=1`` in *.bashrc*).

-Of course, quitting your shell is annoying, since you have to start over.
-Luckily there are programs so that you don't have to do this.
+However, quitting your shell can be annoying if you have customized your environment and would need to start over when reopening the shell.
+Luckily there are programs so that you don't have to start over.
-In order to keep your sessions running while you logged out, you should learn about the ``screen`` program.
+In order to keep your sessions running while you logged out, you should learn about the ``screen`` program:

  - ``screen`` to start a session
  - *Ctrl-a d* to detach the session while you are connected
  - ``screen -ls`` to list currently running sessions
- - ``screen -rx <session_id>`` to attach the session, one can use TAB for the autocompletion or skip the <session_id> if there is only one session running
+ - ``screen -rx <session_id>`` to attach to the session (use TAB for the autocompletion or skip <session_id> if there is only one session running)
  - ``tmux`` is a newer program with the same style.
 It has some extra features and some missing features still.